GriffinLabCode/GriffinCode/README.md

 # Some code used for a variety of analyses in the Griffin lab

+For new users: Make sure to convert all of your files before attempting analysis!

 VERY IMPORTANT FOR USERS RECORDING FROM MULTIPLE REGIONS:
 Future users who record single-units from multiple regions should not store data separately in folders as I (John) did.
 Instead, save the region single-units under specific .txt files.
 For